Roger Blin: Biography

-During the war, Blin was a liaison between the Resistance and the French Army.
+Blin served as a liaison between the Resistance and the French Army during World War II.
+In the post-war years, he was active within the Internationalist Communist Party.
+From 1949 he managed the Théâtre de la Gaîté-Montparnasse in Paris, where he staged plays by Denis Johnston, August Strindberg, and Jean Silvant.

-His extensive career as both director and actor in both film and theatre has been largely defined by his work and relationship with Artaud, Samuel Beckett and Jean Genet.
-In addition to being a close friend and confidant of Artaud during the latter's nine years of internment, he directed the first performances of Beckett's Waiting For Godot, Happy Days and Endgame as well as directing the initial performance of Genet's The Blacks and the controversial The Screens.
-Genet's key correspondences to Blin have been published by Editions Gallimard.
-Samuel Beckett, in a letter to George Duthuit, said that he thought Blin wasn't a great actor nor director, but he had a great love for the theater.
+His extensive career as both director and actor in both film and theatre has been largely defined by his work and relationship with Artaud, Samuel Beckett, and Jean Genet.
+In addition to being a close friend and confidant of Artaud during the latter's nine years of internment, he directed the first performances of Beckett's Waiting For Godot (1953), Endgame (1957), and Happy Days (1961), as well as the initial performances of Genet's The Blacks (1959) and the controversial The Screens (1961).
+The key correspondences between Blin and Genet have been published by Éditions Gallimard.
+In a letter to Georges Duthuit, Beckett wrote that he thought Blin wasn't a great actor nor director, but that he had a great love for the theater.

-In the 1970's Blin co-directed the clown performance, Les Assiettes with Philippe Gaulier.
+Blin was among the signatories of the so-called Manifesto of the 121 in support of the Algerian struggle for independence in 1960, causing him to be banned from the French airwaves and from appearing at state-owned theaters for one year.
+In the 1970s Blin co-directed the clown performance Les Assiettes with Philippe Gaulier.
 The performance starred Gaulier and Pierre Byland breaking 200 plates every night.
-The piece became a legendary hit in Paris, performing extensively at the Odéon Théâtre de l'Europe and touring internationally.
+The piece became a legendary hit in Paris, performing extensively at the Théâtre de l'Odéon and touring internationally.

-The 1986 Faber and Faber publication, "Samuel Beckett: The Complete Dramatic Works" carries only three dedications from Beckett: "Endgame" is dedicated to Blin, while "Come and Go" is for John Calder, and "Catastrophe" is for Václav Havel.
+The 1986 Faber and Faber publication of Samuel Beckett's Complete Dramatic Works carries only three dedications from Beckett: Endgame is dedicated to Blin, Come and Go to John Calder, and Catastrophe to Václav Havel.